This post originally appeared on the blog Crafting Connections.

 Field Day… it’s one of those special days that I absolutely loved as a child.
 As a teacher, I must admit, I don’t love it quite so much.
 Now, I mainly look forward to it because it signals the end of the school year, and its arrival typically means summer vacation is only a handful of days away!
 Students tend to be hyper energized, which can lead to an exhausting day for teachers.

-A few weeks ago, I was poking around Amazon, and I ran across the book Nouns and Verbs Have a Field Day by Robin Pulver.
+A few weeks ago, I ran across the book Nouns and Verbs Have a Field Day by Robin Pulver.
 I checked out the preview and knew I had to have it!
 What a perfect read-aloud for Field Day!
 It arrived a few days later, and I fell in love with the book as soon as I read it.
 In fact, it inspired me to create some follow-up activities that you can download below for FREE!

 |“Thank you!
 Life-saver for our rained out field day!” -Feedback from Write from the Heart.|